📅 Last Updated: January 26, 2026 | New startups added weekly

 Team & Governance

-- Key leadership roles filled (VP Sales, VP Product, CFO pathway)
+- Key leadership roles filled (VP Sales, VP Product, CFO pathway established)

 FAQs About Series A Funding